shreyaskapale/FlaskSqliteViewer/README.md

 # FlaskSqliteViewer
-A simple flask based SQL viwer and Editor
+A simple flask based SQL viewer and Editor